statesman/shorthand/README.md

 ## Metrics

 I've moved this from a php-based include system to putting it all in the index.html file.
+I've left the old `metrics-head.inc` and `metrics.inc` files for posterity.

 ### In the head